flstar/Channel/README.md

 Golang style channel in c++ 11.

 Difference from concurrent queue:
-- Channel can be closed and ClosedChannelExeption will be thrown out if a sender tries to send element to closed channle, or a receiver tries to receive element from closed empty channel.
+- Channel can be closed and ClosedChannelExeption will be thrown out if:
+  - a sender tries to send an element to a closed channle, or
+  - a receiver tries to get element from closed empty channel
+- Methods try_send() and try_recv() to send/recv with a timeout:
+  - returns true if operation succeeds, or false if times out
+  - as common send/recv, ClosedChannelException may be thrown out ifChannel is closed (and empty for try_recv())
+- Capacity limitation to control memory usage:
-- Method try_recv(T*, timeout_us) tries to get an element from channel.
-It return true if an element is gotten, or false if time out.
-If the channel is empty and closed, CloseChannelException will be thrown out.
+  - if the channel is full, senders will be blocked
-- Capacity limitation to control memory usage.
-If the channel is full, senders will be blocked.
-If capacity is 0, sender and receiver are fully synchronized.
+  - if the channel is empty, the receiver will be blocked
+  - if capacity is 0, sender returns only after a receiver retrieves its element